Working with Delivery Promise components

 NavBar

-, you can still use the native RegionButton
+, you must also customize the RegionButton

-component.
+component to use Delivery Promise.
 However, depending on your customization, you may need to implement your own version of RegionButton

 .This component leverages the following: